 Each MSc Mathematics student is required to complete a 60 credit (4 course unit) project dissertation.

 A student must find a potential supervisor and fill out an MSc Mathematics Project Approval Form by the end of Semester B at the very latest.
-The supervisor and project must be approved by the MSc Mathematics Exam Board Chair, in consultation with the MSc Mathematics Programme Director, and the process for this, which may involve an interview with the student, takes place as approval forms are submitted.
+The supervisor and project must be approved by the MSc Mathematics Programme Director, and the process for this, which may involve an interview with the student, takes place as approval forms are submitted.
 It is advisable to fill in a project approval form as soon as possible, so that official approval can be given in good time for background reading to be started before the examination period.

 The main work on the project usually takes place from early June to September (part-time over two summers for part-time students).

 A typical MSc project dissertation consists of about 30-45 word-processed pages, securely bound, covering a specific research-level topic in mathematics or statistics, usually requiring the student to understand, explain and elaborate on results from one or more journal articles.
 An MSc project may also involve computation.
 An MSc project should be more advanced than an MSci one, and an MSc student is expected to work with less supervision than an MSci one.
 An MSc project should help prepare a good student for PhD research and even allow an excellent student the possibility of doing some research.

 Each project dissertation must be written in good English and precise mathematics, and include a brief abstract, an introduction, and a thorough bibliography.
 The MSc Mathematics Programme Director keeps a selection of past project dissertations, which current students may look at to get an idea about what is involved.

 You should carefully read the official guidelines on writing the project dissertation.
-You should also consult Franco Vivaldi's web-book Mathematical Writing, in particular the chapter on writing a thesis.
+You should also consult F. Vivaldi, Mathematical Writing, Springer-Verlag, London (2014), in particular the chapter on writing a thesis.
 Also important and useful is the QM Library guide for finding information for MSc Maths and MSci project students.